Education and Training Benefit Q&As

 5. I need to pay for an exam to obtain my certification.
 Are exam fees covered by Education and Training Benefit funding?

-Not on their own.
-Education and Training Benefit funding is to provide financial assistance for full education and training programs and courses – not just an exam, test, licensing, or certification fee.
+No. Exam fees are not covered by Education and Training Benefit (ETB) funding on their own.
+The intent of ETB is to provide financial assistance for full education and training programs or courses, not just to fund an exam, test, licensing, or certification fee.